renerocksai/sublimeless_zk/README.md

 .
 ```

+**Note:**

-**Note:** You can refresh the section numbers at any time by repeating the above command.
+* You can refresh the section numbers at any time by repeating the above command.

-**Note:** To switch off numbered sections, use the command `Remove Section Numbers` from the edit menu.
+* To switch off numbered sections, use the command `Remove Section Numbers` from the edit menu.
+* The setting `"skip_first_heading_when_numbering": true` will skip the first heading of your note and not assign it a number.
+This can be useful if your first heading is the note title.

 The animation below shows both section (re-)numbering and auto-TOC: